odino/interviews/README.md

 * what is SOA?
 * what do you know about the HTTP cache?
-* what are the 5 pillars of REST?
+* what are the 5 pillars | tenets | rules of REST?
 * name the 3 most important thing, in your opinion, to keep in mind when writing software
 * what is HATEOAS and why is it important when designing a public API?
 * which HTTP methods do you know?